 SSH and SFTP

 To login to one of the Department servers remotely, or to transfer files between your own system and one of the Department servers, you must use client software supporting SSH version 2.
-SSH version 1 access, as well as ftp access, has been permanently disabled.
-Among your choices for SSH version 2 software are the following:
+Among your choices for SSH Windows software are the following:

 Using SSH Secure Shell